EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 ~~~
 Note that `i_binding` is ignored since `i` variables usually indicate an ignored (or 'dropped') argument as described in the section on [MRS]().

 The code illustrates that bindings have a `binding.value` property that returns the current variable's value, which is always a list for reasons described in the [solver overview]() .
 So, this function retrieves the first item in the list and checks to see if it is the one file we have in our world.
-If so, it `yields` the state object  to indicate that this predication is `true` for the current state of the world.
-Nothing changed in the `state` object so it can just be yielded, as is, and it will be `true`.
+If so, it `yields` the state object  to indicate that this predication is `true` for the current state of its variables.
+Nothing changed in the `state` object so it can just be yielded, as is.

 Predications will often be called with all of their variables bound as in this example.
-But, recall that sometimes the engine will instead be looking for the function to provide a list of all `file_n` objects as opposed to checking if an object is a file.
+But, recall that sometimes the engine will instead be looking for the function to provide a list of *all* `file_n` objects as opposed to checking if a particular object is a file.
 It indicates this by leaving one or more variables "unbound", which means: `binding.value is None`.
 This indicates to the function that it should `yield` all the things in the world that are a `file`, like this:

 ~~~
 def file_n_of(state, x_binding, i_binding):
     if x_binding.value is None:
-        yield state.set_x("file1.txt", VariableValueType.set)
+        yield state.set_x(("file1.txt", ))
     elif x_binding.value[0] == "file1.txt":
         yield state
 ~~~
-`x_binding.value1` being `None` means that the MRS variable `x3` is unbound (not set to anything), and when a variable is unbound the predication needs to yield all the the variable assignments that it *could* be to make it true -- which in this case is just one.
+`x_binding.value1` being `None` means that the MRS variable `x3` is unbound (not set to anything), and when a variable is unbound the predication needs to yield all the the variable assignments that *could* make it true -- which in this case is just one.
 It does this by setting the variable in the state object and yielding it.

 Note that the `state` object is *immutable*, meaning that it cannot be changed directly.
 Instead, when methods like `state.set_x()` are called, the method returns a *copy* of the object with only the change the method accomplished.
 That is why the function yields like this: `yield state.set_x(...)` -- it needs to yield the copy with the changes in it.

 Since our world only has one file in it, we've just hard-coded it here, but obviously the code could be more complicated in a real example.

 ## Predication Failure
 If the predication is called with variable values that make it `false`, it simply returns without yielding.
 However, it needs to register an error first so that it can be reported to the user.
-Reporting errors is done by calling `report_error()` and passing it a list, like this:
+Reporting errors is done by calling `report_error()` and passing it a list that describes the error and any information needed to build a message for the user, like this:

 ~~~
 def file_n_of(state, x_binding, i_binding):